My Role

 Customer Journey

 I mapped out our customer journey and through user interviews I identified areas where the UX could be streamlined for easier use.
+Below is an abridged version.

-Project 1: Observability Dashboard
+Sample project: Observability Dashboard

 Problem statement